jeffmeloy/py2dataset/README.md

 - `--questions_pathname` (str, optional): Path to the questions file.
 If not provided, defaults defined in 'get_py2dataset_params.py' will be used.
 - `--model_config_pathname` (str, optional): Path to the model configuration file.
 If not provided, defaults defined in 'get_py2dataset_params.py' will be used.
 - `--use_llm` (bool, optional): Use a Large Language Model for generating JSON answers.
 Defaults to False.
-- `--use_summary` (bool, optional): Use code summary to reduce dataset context length.
-Defaults to False.
-- `--graph` (bool, optional): Generate graphs for the code.
-Defaults to False.
-- `--html` (bool, optional): Generate HTML files from the JSON files.
-Defaults to False.
 - `--quiet` (bool, optional): Limit logging output.
 If provided, only warnings and errors will be logged.
 Defaults to False.

 ## Questions for datasets

 The following questions are answered by parsing the AST:
 - What are the dependencies of the Python file: '{filename}'?
-- What are the structural relationships between the functions and classes defined in the Python file: '{filename}'?
-- What are the structural relationships between the functions and classes defined and used in the Python file: '{filename}'?
+- What is the code call graph of the Python file: '{filename}'?
 - What functions are defined in the Python file: '{filename}'?
 - What classes are defined in the Python file: '{filename}'?
-- What is the control flow of the Python file: '{filename}'?
 - What are the inputs to the function: '{function_name}' in the Python file: '{filename}'?
 - What is the docstring of the function: '{function_name}' in the Python file: '{filename}'?
 - What calls are made in the function: '{function_name}' in the Python file: '{filename}'?